Ifty18/Pokedex/README.md

 ### Deployment

-The application was deployed using <a href="https://www.netlify.com">Netlify</a> since it was an easy and free option.
+The application was deployed using <a href="https://www.netlify.com">Netlify</a> and can be found at the following URL: <a href="https://ifty-s-pokedex.netlify.app/pokemon/2">https://ifty-s-pokedex.netlify.app/pokemon/2</a>.